When running the following DISM command, the error

-- Let’s say you have Windows 10 Home Edition and its index is
+- Let’s say you have Windows 10 Home Edition.
+The index is

-That’s it! the DISM operation has now completed successfully!
+That’s it! the DISM operation has now been completed successfully!

-Note that if you don’t use a slipstreamed Windows 10 disk with the latest updates, the error
+If you don’t use a slipstreamed Windows 10/11 disk (integrated with the latest updates), the error

 0x800f081fmay still appear.
-In short, the ISO/repair source must be of the same build that your system is running.
+The ISO/repair source must be the same build your system is running.
 For instance, you can’t repair a Windows 10 build

 16299.98using the Windows 10 Build